-- coverage from the geostationary orbit (requirement: global in the latitude belt $\pm 55^{\circ}$) - coverage from the sunsynchronous orbits (requirement: global each three hours) - suitability of the instrumentation to provide information of comparable quality across systems.
+- coverage from the geostationary orbit (requirement: global in the latitude belt \pm 55°) - coverage from the sunsynchronous orbits (requirement: global each three hours) - suitability of the instrumentation to provide information of comparable quality across systems.

 It is recognised that the parts of the Report dealing with operational meteorology and R&D programmes do not have the same level of accuracy.
-The reason is that, for operational meteorology, this document is an update of CGMS XXXII WMO WP-26, performed with the help of some iteration with the agencies responsible of meteorological satellite.
-For the R&D parts this is a new text, only in few cases iterated with R&D space agencies.
+The reason is that, for operational meteorology, this document is already at its third iteration (CGMS XXXII, XXXIII and XXXIV), and benefited of intensive interaction with most agencies responsible of meteorological satellite.
+For the R&D part this is the second issue (CGMS XXXIII and XXXIV), and the interaction with R&D space agencies has been less intensive.